 The Gateway allocates a separate DECdtm TID for each branch of an XA global transaction.
-This allows a branch to be prepared while other branches continue to perform work, as required by Section 2.2.6 of the XA specification.
+This allows a branch to be prepared while other branches continue to perform work, as required by the XA specification.

 Consequently, DECdtm RMs enforce isolation between the branches of an XA global transaction.
 This behavior is consistent with the XA specification, but not required by it.